faucetsdn/udmi/udmif/deploy.md

 #### Deploy `eventHandler` cloud function.

-The event handler cloud function is deployed with a script that leverages gCloud to create the function.
+The event handler cloud function is deployed with a script that leverages gcloud to create the function.
 The script is named [deploy.sh] (event-handler/deploy.sh) located in the event-handler folder.
 Please ensure you set the required environment variables before running the script.
 You also need to ensure your credential.json file is available at the proper [location](../cloud/gcp/auth/) that your project ID is set.

 example:
 ```